 This course surveys the development of the Christian Church from its beginnings in Jewish Christianity through to the early Middle Ages.
 Main areas include the transition from insecurity and persecution to acceptance as the religion of the empire; the Church Fathers and the beginnings of Christian theology and spirituality; the effects of tribal invasions, the spread of Islam and divisions between East and West in the Church.

-1. Demonstrate an understanding of the beginnings and early development of the Christian Church with a survey overview;
+1. Demonstrate advanced understanding of the beginnings and early development of the Christian Church with a survey overview;

-2. Relate their understanding of the development of the Church to factors influencing the history of the Roman Empire;
+2. Relate their understanding of the development of the Christian churches to factors influencing the history of the Roman Empire;

 3. Examine illustrative examples of early Christian life and theology as the expression of a changing Christian identity under the pressure of different social contexts;